 There's nothing worse than an itchy scalp.
-Not only does it feel uncomfortable, but constantly fighting the urge to scratch when you're in a public place can be pretty distracting.
 And there are many reasons why your scalp might suddenly prompt you to scratch it — from dandruff to an allergic reaction.

 However, if your itchy, dry scalp persists and you've started to notice red, scaly patches around the forehead, the back of your neck or even in your ears, you could be dealing with a case of scalp psoriasis.
 What's even more frustrating is that, in some cases, scalp psoriasis can also cause hair loss.
 Thankfully, there are ways to help clear scalp psoriasis and its symptoms.

-To help you get to the root of this tricky skin complaint and control flare-ups, VEGAMOUR has unpacked the research so you can begin the journey back to healthy-looking hair.
+To help you get to the root of this tricky skin complaint and control flare-ups, VEGAMOUR has unpacked the research.
+Plus, learn more about the best scalp products for you.

 What Is Scalp Psoriasis?